Job Announcements

 The State of Idaho is committed to access and reasonable accommodations for individuals with disabilities.
 If you require an accommodation at any step in our recruitment process, you are encouraged to contact Human Resources at (208) 334-4128 or email ana.lara@ag.idaho.gov.

-Deputy Attorney General, Energy & Natural Resources Division, Idaho Department of Water Resources
+Deputy Attorney General, Energy and Natural Resources Division, Central Office

 Closing Date: Open until filled.